cdouglass/random_fun/README.md

 ```
 $ cargo run
 ```
-a bitmap file named `hello.ppm` will be created in your current directory.
+a random 128x128-pixel RGB bitmap file, `hello.ppm`, will be created in your current directory.

-##General information
+## General information

 The image is populated by a manually seeded PRNG that uses the ISAAC algorithm.
 This is *probably* cryptographically secure, but don't bet your life on it.
 From the `rand` crate [documentation](https://docs.rs/rand/0.3.16/rand/isaac/struct.IsaacRng.html):